 - Remove clothes promptly after the cycle ends.
 Don’t leave a wet load inside the washer for hours (or overnight).
 Wet clothes remaining in the washer for a long time will help smelly mold and mildew begin to form.

 - Wipe water and residue off the door boot after you finish using your washer for the day.
 This will help keep mold and mildew from forming on the door boot.

 Following these tips will help keep your laundry room smelling fresh and clean.
-Remember to take action fast to eliminate washer odor as soon as you detect a musty smell coming from your laundry room.
+Remember to take action fast to eliminate stinky odors as soon as you detect any unpleasant smells coming from your laundry room.

 Sears Home Services Has Washer Maintenance Solutions for You

 Let Sears Home Services help you keep your washer in tip-top shape.
 Routine annual maintenance not only reduces the chance for unpleasant odors to develop in the machine, it also lessons the chance of a washer breakdown while increasing its efficiency.
 And if you bundle washer maintenance with dryer maintenance, you can save even more.
 Schedule a laundry appliance clean and maintain appointment with one of our experts today.